-Step 1: Choose a Book
+Step 1: Choose a book

-If the book club is online you could have a poll to select the book for the first session.
-For a face-to-face book club, you could raise hands to vote.
+If the book club is online, you could have a poll to select the book for the first session.
+For a face-to-face book club, you could raise your hands to vote.
 Or if you’d prefer to make the vote anonymous, each person can write their chosen book on a piece of paper and put it into a hat or jar.

-Step 2: Decide on a Meeting Location
+Step 2: Decide on a location

 For an online book club, set up a group chat/forum where everyone can make comments about the book.
 This can be an effective way to share ideas before the meeting.
-Then decide on a date and send round a link for the video call.
+Next, decide on a date and send round a link for the video call.

 If you are meeting in person, choose a quiet spot.
-It could be in a private garden, home or a café.
+It could be in a private garden, home, or a café.
 Just make sure it’s somewhere everyone will feel comfortable.
 Bring some snacks and try and have a kettle nearby so that you can offer everyone a hot drink.
 You could make a drinks/snacks rota for the group to share out hosting responsibilities.

-Step 3: Find Some Talking Points
+Step 3: Find some talking points

-• Research the author
+Research the author

 Take a look at the ‘People in the story’ page of your Penguin Reader.
 Select a handful of characters to discuss.
 Or ask the question: which character do you identify with the most?

-Step 4: Get the Meeting Started
+Step 4: Get the meeting started

 Ask a couple of people in the group to prepare an informal presentation using the ‘Project Tasks’ section of the book.
 This is a useful way to get the meeting started, especially if the group is quite quiet.
-Others will have a chance to listen and warm up a bit before sharing their own ideas.
+Others will have a chance to listen and warm up a bit before sharing their ideas.

-Step 5: Plan Ahead
+Step 5: Plan ahead